claytonjorg/WebServer/README.md

 # ckl-WebServer
 This is a personal project coded in HTML, PHP, and CSS.
 The webserver is for viewing stats, leaderboards, and server info.

-### Important Note
-This is my first time working with HTML, PHP, and CSS and a lot of trial and error was performed.
-I know there is a lot better methods to accomplish what I was trying to do.
-If I had the time I would go back and rewrite the code to be more efficent and use better methods to reduce redundant code and etc.

 ### General Info
 The following API's and libraries were used:
 - https://github.com/xPaw/PHP-Source-Query -> Used for retreving game server information at certian IPs.